 Semi-critical instruments are those that come into contact with mucous membranes such as the inside of your cheeks or non-dry skin.
 These instruments include mirrors, reusable impression trays, and dental fillings condensers.
 They should also be dry heat sterilized after each use.

-The best dentist offices have extremely high standards of dental office infection control, because they know that it is crucial to protect the health of patients as well as staff members.
+The Dental Offices with High Infection Control Standards have such standards because they know that it is crucial to protect the health of patients as well as team members.
 There are other areas in the office that you should be aware of as a patient when you visit a medical or dental provider.

 - After the dentist uses his/her bare hands to touch equipment that may be contaminated by saliva, blood, and or some other secretions or bodily fluids.